-As a safety manager, your success is measured in part through maintaining--or optimally, reducing--your fleet’s insurance claims costs.
-There are a wide variety of incident reduction tools on the market, including in-cab and external dash cams.
+As a safety manager, your success is measured in part through maintaining–or optimally, reducing–your fleet’s insurance claims costs.
+There are a wide variety of incident reduction tools on the market, including video monitoring through in-cab and external fleet dash cams.
 Though dash cams have been in use for years, the way video is shared and stored has evolved.
-Truck dash cams used to rely on SD cards to store and share video.
+At first, truck dash cams used to rely on SD cards to store and share video.
 Now, connected dash cams instantly transmit video to the cloud.
 This provides you instant access to important video footage in the event of an incident, helping avoid hefty legal bills.

 BEST DASH CAM FOR TRUCKERS

 The best dash cam for truckers is the one that doesn’t interfere with his or her everyday routine.
 Unlike SD dash cams, connected dash cams allow drivers to give one hundred percent of their attention to driving safely.
 Because traditional SD truck cams rely on physical media, obtaining footage from SD dash cams depends on the driver to remember to regularly transfer video files off the memory card.
 In addition to being inconvenient, there is the possibility of damage to the card.
 But a connected dash cam sends the data wirelessly to the cloud, eliminating the chance of lost, mishandled, or damaged SD cards.
 No driver intervention is required.